Sexual Harassment Lawyer in Chicago

 What Constitutes Sexual Harassment in the Workplace?

-Sexual harassment in the workplace encompasses a range of unwelcome behaviors of a sexual nature that can create a hostile or offensive work environment.
-This includes unsolicited advances, suggestive comments, or sexually explicit materials.
-Employees must recognize when these behaviors occur and understand their legal rights in combating such actions.
-In Chicago, both the Illinois Human Rights Act and local city ordinances provide robust protections against workplace harassment, ensuring that employees have the right to report and challenge offensive behaviors without fear of retaliation.
+Sexual harassment in the workplace includes a range of unwelcome behaviors of a sexual nature that create a hostile or offensive environment.
+This includes unwanted advances, suggestive remarks, or the display or sharing of sexually explicit material.
+Employees in Chicago can rely on state and local protections that allow them to report and challenge these actions without fear of retaliation.

 How Can a Sexual Harassment Attorney in Chicago Assist Me?